-Credit risk is the risk of losses due to the failure of a counterparty to perform according to the terms of a contract.
+Credit risk is the risk of loss due to the failure of a counterparty to perform according to the terms of a contract.
 The Company has established accounts with other financial institutions to clear its securities transactions.
 This can, and often does, result in a concentration of credit risk with one or more of these institutions.
 Such risk, however, is partially mitigated by the obligation of certain of these financial institutions to maintain minimum net capital and to segregate customers' funds and financial instruments from the financial institution's own holdings.
-The Company actively reviews and attempts to manage exposures to various financial institutions in an attempt to mitigate these risks.
+The Company actively reviews and attempts to manage exposures to various financial institutions to mitigate these risks.
 The Company has concentration risk with respect to its derivative financial instruments.
-At December 31, 2023, BofA Securities Inc. serves as clearing broker for all of the Company's net derivative assets.
+At December 31, 2024, BofA Securities Inc., an indirect, wholly-owned subsidiary of Bank of America Corporation, serves as clearing broker for substantially all of the Company's net derivative assets.
 The Company also actively reviews, monitors, and seeks to reduce its net and gross notional exposures to various financial institutions through a variety of measures in an attempt to mitigate this risk.

-A majority of the Company's interest rate swaps are cleared through central clearinghouses.
-The credit risk of exchange-traded and/or certain OTC derivatives that are centrally cleared ("cleared derivatives"), such as exchange-traded futures and centrally cleared OTC derivative financial instruments, is reduced by the rules or regulatory requirements, such as daily margining, applicable to the individual exchanges, clearinghouses and clearing members through which these instruments are traded and cleared.
+The Company's interest rate swaps are ultimately cleared through central clearinghouses.
+The credit risk of exchange-traded and/or certain OTC derivatives that are centrally cleared, such as exchange-traded futures and centrally cleared OTC derivative financial instruments, is reduced by the rules or regulatory requirements, such as daily margining, applicable to the individual exchanges, clearinghouses and clearing members through which these instruments are traded and cleared.